 Commercial quality cast iron skillet

 - Weight6.7 pounds

-A cast iron skillet available in four sizes, it would be equally at home in a professional kitchen and on a camp site.
-It comes pre-seasoned with 100% vegetable oil so you will not be exposed to any synthetic chemicals or coatings.
-To help you safely move the skillet off a heat source or out of the oven, it comes with a full-grain leather handle holder.
+A cast-iron skillet available in four sizes, it would be equally at home in a professional kitchen and on a campsite.
+It comes pre-seasoned with 100% natural oil so you will not be exposed to any synthetic chemicals or coatings.
+To help you safely move the skillet of a heat source or out of the oven, it comes with a full-grain leather handle holder.
 This will allow you to grip the skillet safely at temperatures up 600 degrees F.

-This cast iron frying pan is extremely tough and durable and is excellent for heat retention and for the even distribution of heat.
-A Lodge skillet needs to be re-seasoned after washing by applying vegetable oil and air drying.
+This cast-iron frying pan is extremely tough and durable and is excellent for heat retention and for the even distribution of heat.

 Suitable for commercial and personal use

 No synthetic chemicals or coatings

 This is an inexpensive skillet available in three sizes and comes with a 12-month warranty.
 It is made from heavy-duty cast iron and distributes across the base and up the sides evenly so you get optimal cooking results.
 It also retains heat well and comes with a long handle as well as a helper handle to make it easy to move around.